OCHA-DAP/hdx-hapi/docs/data_usage_guides/food_security_and_nutrition.md

   [`hdx-python-country`](https://hdx-python-country.readthedocs.io/en/latest/),
   which uses phonetic name matching and manual overrides
 * Any unmatched p-codes are not included in HDX HAPI.
-In a future version we plan on retaining these rows and including the provider admin names
+In a future version we plan on retaining these rows and including the provider admin names.

 ### Usage Notes